younessidbakkasse/TextAdventureGame/README.md

-# Adventure Text Game Engine
+# Textipy : An Adventure Text Game Engine
 An easy way to create rpg text games using Python.

 ![Banner](/docs/home.png)